vikramnitin9/LLVMPassTutorial/README.md

 clang --version
 ```
 The passes may have to change slightly based on your LLVM/Clang version, so keep that in mind too.

+The LLVM pass in [MyLLVMPass.cpp](MyLLVMPass.cpp) iterates through all the functions in the module and prints the functions called by each function.
+We *dynamically* register this pass with the name `my-pass` so that `opt` can find it.
+Notice that we also have to register the `CallGraphAnalysis` pass so that we can use it as part of our custom pass.
+This compiles into a `.so` library which can be dynamically linked with LLVM system libraries.

+The Clang pass, in [MyClangAction.cpp](MyClangAction.cpp) implements an `ASTFrontendAction` to traverse the AST of the code and print the span of each function.
+This relies on a chain of three classes. `ASTFrontendAction -> ASTConsumer -> RecursiveASTVisitor`.
+This is linked with Clang system libraries to build an executable file.

 ```sh
 export LLVM_DIR="<your path here>"